raiden-network/raiden-services/adr/003-mediation-fees.md

 | B 1/10  | -   |     | --  |
 | C 9/10  | ++  | ++  |     |

-To incentivize rebalancing, the node could reduce fees for channel A and B to a negative value.
+To incentivize rebalancing, the node could reduce fees for channels A and B to a negative value.
 But this might lead to mediating transfers A&rarr;B and B&rarr;A, both of which are not intended!
 The problem is visible in the table above: by changing fees for outgoing channels, you can only incentivize all transfers in a single column.
 But all desirable transfers are in a single row, meaning the we must incentivize usage of an incoming channel.

 ### Economic Aspects